-This is my first try to write a mass effect story.
-I'll try to not use too much military jargon as I saw in other ME-stories and I hope I don't screw up to much.
+This was my first attempt at writing a mass effect story.
+I tried not to use too much military jargon as I saw in many other ME-stories.

 An unwelcome Guest